tanersa/sharksRDS/README.md

             isl2=$(uname -a | grep amzn2)

-      Then, place a condition where our script will pick up the correct amazon linux php packages to install.
+      Then, place a condition where our script will pick up the correct install packages.
+If its Amazon Linux install mariadb server.
+Otherwise, install mysql install packages.

             if [ "$isl2" != "" ] ; then
                 #Amazon Linux 2